 Teachers at language centers and international schools generally have to find their own accommodation.
 While the cost of living in Laos is very low, the average one-bedroom apartment in Laos is $400 to $500 per month (so it can work out better to share an apartment with other teachers).

-Where to teach in Laos
+Where to teach English in Laos

 Laos is increasingly becoming a destination for many heading to Southeast Asia.
 With mountain ranges, large rivers, and a warm climate, Laos is rich in biodiversity and offers many outdoor activities such as trekking and river rafting.
 There are also hundreds of Buddhist monuments, temples and markets in and around its cities.